-Installing a bathtub is easy.
+Installing a bathtub is labor intensive yet simple.
 Here’s one way to do it.
 Skip to the end to watch the video.

 Step 1 – Cut a Drain Hole